Sea Cucumber Discover the Fascinating World

 Resemblance to Cucumbers

-Ever wonder why they’re called sea cucumbers?
+Why are they called sea cucumbers?
 Their name derives from their resemblance to the fruit of the cucumber plant—a quirky similarity that adds to their charm.

 Explore the Underwater World